ibressler/ibressler.github.io/content/privacy.en.md

 This section provides you with an overview of the terms used in this privacy policy.
 Many of the terms are taken from the law and defined primarily in Art.
 4 of the GDPR.
 The legal definitions are binding.
 The following explanations, on the other hand, are primarily intended to aid understanding.
 The terms are sorted alphabetically.

-- **Conversion measurement:** Conversion measurement (also referred to as "visit action evaluation") is a method used to determine the effectiveness of marketing measures.
-For this purpose, a cookie is usually stored on the users' devices within the websites on which the marketing measures take place and then retrieved again on the target website.
-For example, this allows us to track whether the ads we have placed on other websites have been successful.
 - **Personal Data:** "Personal data" means any information relating to an identified or identifiable natural person (hereinafter "data subject"); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier (e.g. cookie) or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.
 - **Reach measurement:** Reach measurement (also known as web analytics) is used to evaluate the flow of visitors to an online offering and can include visitors' behavior or interests in certain information, such as website content.
 With the help of reach analysis, website owners can see, for example, at what time visitors visit their website and what content they are interested in.
 This enables them, for example, to better adapt the content of the website to the needs of their visitors.
 For reach analysis purposes, pseudonymous cookies and web beacons are often used to recognize returning visitors and thus obtain more precise analyses of the use of an online offer.
 - **Server monitoring and error detection:** With the help of server monitoring and error detection, we ensure the availability and integrity of our online offering and use the processed data to technically optimize our online offering.
 Performance, load and comparable technical values are processed, which provide information about the stability and any anomalies of our online offering.
 In the event of errors and conspicuousness, individual inquiries from the users of our online offering are recorded in order to identify and rectify sources of problems.
-- **Responsible party:** The term \"responsible party" refers to the natural or legal person, authority, institution or other body, who alone or jointly with others determines the purposes and means of the processing of personal data.
+- **Responsible party:** The term "responsible party" refers to the natural or legal person, authority, institution or other body, who alone or jointly with others determines the purposes and means of the processing of personal data.
 - **Processing:** "Processing" means any operation or set of operations which is performed upon personal data, whether or not by automatic means.
 The term is broad and includes virtually any handling of data, be it collection, analysis, storage, transmission or deletion.